Brand reputation: case studies

-The differences between brand and reputation are subtle but significant: as many organisations continue to discover, and as we posited in a previous blog post, The difference between reputation and brand.
+Brand reputation is subtle but significant: as many organizations continue to discover, along with reputation.
+And as we postulated it in a previous blog post: Brand and reputation, what is the difference.

 The holy grail is to enjoy a reputation entirely aligned with the brand, where the way in which customers – past, current and future – perceive an organisation is identical to how all the stakeholders connected with the company experience it.